aspose-pdf/Aspose.PDF-Documentation/cpp/get-started/how-to-run-other-examples/_index.md

 ---
-title: How to run other Aspose.PDF for .NET examples
+title: How to run other Aspose.PDF for C++ examples
 linktitle: How to run other examples
 type: docs
 weight: 40